SudoForkBomb/Storefront-Backend/README.md

 ## Setup

+Below are the required steps to get the project up an running.

 ### ENV File

 The project uses dotenv to set environment variables.
 The following will need to be created within your .env file: